Lost in Food

 Instructions

-• Place the egg yolks and mustard into a bowl and add a little salt and pepper.
+• Place the egg yolks and mustard into a bowl.

-• Using a balloon whisk, or handheld electric mixer, whisk the ingredients together to combine.
+• Using handheld electric mixer (or balloon whisk), whisk the ingredients together to combine.

 • Start adding the oil in a slow, continuous trickle, whisking constantly.